 Successfully litigating Oregon sexual harassment cases involves more than simply identifying unwelcome harassment and filing a claim.
 This article discusses some of the basic considerations employees should consider when retaining an Oregon sexual harassment lawyer, as well as addressing some of the fundamentals of sexual harassment law.
 This article is not legal advice, but rather a general overview of this area of employment law.
+If you would like to arrange for an appointment to discuss a potential sexual harassment matter, please feel free to email me at: firstname.lastname@example.org

 In most circumstances objecting to sexual harassment (when possible) and reporting unwelcome harassment utilizing internal procedures established by your employer are vitally important first steps.
 In other words, the employee should make it known that any harassment — whether sexual or other protected class harassment — is unwelcome.
 Along with this, the employee should be sure to take advantage of procedures that the employer makes available to employees, such as reporting harassment to the human resources department.